wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-device-compliance-policies/includes/4-deploy-device-compliance-policy.md

          -  **Compliant**.
 Security feature is turned Off.

             If a device doesn't have a compliance policy assigned, then the device is considered **Not compliant**.
 By default, devices are marked as **Compliant**.
 If you use conditional access, we recommended you change the setting to **Not compliant**.
 If an end user is not compliant because a policy isn't assigned, then Company Portal lists **No compliance policies have been assigned**.
      -  **Enhanced jailbreak detection**.
-When enabled, this setting causes iOS devices to check-in with Intune more frequently.
+When enabled, this setting causes iOS devices to check in with Intune more frequently.
 Enabling this property uses the device’s location services, and impacts battery usage.
 The user location data is not stored by Intune.
 Enabling this setting requires devices to:

          -  Enable location services at the OS level.
          -  Allow the company portal to use location services.